isomerpages/moe-aes/_administrative-information/Textbooks & Uniforms.md

-Pre-Ordering of Textbooks and Uniforms will commence on 7 November 2022 and end on 14 December 2022 at **[https://asencio.com.sg](https://asencio.com.sg/)**
+Pre-Ordering of Textbooks and Uniforms will commence on 7 November 2022 and end on 14 December 2022 at&nbsp;**[https://asencio.com.sg](https://asencio.com.sg/)**